Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 I﻿MAGE

+<docs-spacer size="small"></docs-spacer>

+### Qualitative color palette

+A qualitative palette is used when the variable is categorical in nature.
+Examples include country or state, race, and gender.
+Each possible value of the variable is assigned one color from a qualitative palette.

 - - -

 ## **Alternate considerations**

-* Use a *table* when multiple metrics and categories need to be presented together, and an accurate lookup of the data values is more important than showing patterns in the data.
+* Use a `table` when multiple metrics and categories need to be presented together, and an accurate lookup of the data values is more important than showing patterns in the data.